-- 1. Preservation and increased funding for human service programs realigned to counties in 1991.
-The County also supports a careful and cautious analysis of any efforts to alter the current system in light of State budget challenges. - 2.
+- 1. Preservation and increased funding for human service programs realigned to counties in 1991. - 2.
 Adjustments to county human service fund allocations that account for the cost differences among California counties in providing services. - 3.
 Increased flexibility for the administration of CalWORKs.
 Flexibility in the CalWORKs program should include income eligibility standards for childcare. - 4.
-Preservation of children's protective services, participation and funding. - 5.
-Maximum flexibility to insitute innovative practices in child welfare and foster care such as "wrap around" services and mult-discipline service approaches. - 6.
+Preservation of children's protective services, participation and funding.

+- 5. Maximum flexibility to institute innovative practices in child welfare and foster care such as "wrap around" services and multi-discipline service approaches. - 6.
 Increased funding and greater funding flexibility for foster care services, which are critical to adequately protect children in need. - 7.
-Elimination of reductions to penalties related to the failure to meet the work participation rate in CalWORKs.

-- 8. Allowing for county flexibility in the work component and permissible activities that contribute to work participation rates in Temporary Assistance to Needy Families legislation. - 9.
-Removal of the eligibility requirement that prevents drug felons from receiving CalFresh and CalWORKs when otherwise eligible. - 10.
-Programs and services targeted toward transitional agend youth, commercially sexually exploited children, and pregnant and parenting youth regardless of legal status.
+Elimination of reductions to penalties related to the failure to meet the work participation rate in CalWORKs. - 8.
+Allowing for county flexibility in the work component and permissible activities that contribute to work participation rates in Temporary Assistance to Needy Families - 9. .Removal of the eligibility requirement that prevents drug felons from receiving CalFresh and CalWORKs when otherwise eligible. - 10.
+Programs and services targeted toward transitional aged youth, commercially sexually exploited children, and pregnant and parenting youth regardless of legal status. - 11.
+Ensure counties have the financial, personnel and information technology system support that is required to maintain ongoing mandate of the Affordable Care Act. - 12.
+Elimination of the Maximum Grant Rule in the CalWORKs program. - 13.
+Elimination of the Face-to-Face interview requirement for the CalWORKs program